 - Pay attention to food – While we may think nothing of popping off to the store for supplies, that’s not the case for seniors.
 Ensure that they have full cupboards and, if necessary, arrange for shopping to be delivered to their door.
 You may also need to keep an eye on their diet to make sure they’re eating healthily and drinking enough – dehydration is a surprisingly common issue during winter, but one that can be easily solved.

-At Better Healthcare, all of our carers are highly trained and prepared for any eventuality.
+At Better Healthcare, all of our care workers are highly trained and prepared for any eventuality.
 You can rely on us to care for your loved ones this winter, safe in the knowledge that every need will be taken care of.

 To find out more about how we can help your loved ones through winter, give us a call on 0800 668 1234, or contact your local office: